salesforce/TransmogrifAI/docs/developer-guide/index.md

     - “featuresIn” (Array[String]) : name of feature columns with non Nan correlations
 * "correlationsWLabelIsNaN" (Array[String]) : names of the features that have a correlation of Nan with label column

-In order to relate the statistics summary from sanity checker to the original parent features it is best to use the `workflowModel.modelInsights(feature)` [method](/Developer-Guide#extracting-modelinsights-from-a-fitted-workflow).
+In order to relate the statistics summary from sanity checker to the original parent features it is best to use the `workflowModel.modelInsights(feature)` [method](#extracting-modelinsights-from-a-fitted-workflow).
 This will output all the information gathered during workflow fitting formatted so that all feature statistics are grouped by the raw parent feature.

 #### RawFeatureFilter

 [RawFeatureFilter](https://github.com/salesforce/TransmogrifAI/blob/master/core/src/main/scala/com/salesforce/op/filters/RawFeatureFilter.scala) is an optional stage that would ensure that the data distribution between the training and scoring set is similar.
-[Workflows](Developer-Guide#workflows) has `withRawFeatureFilter(Option(trainReader), Option(scoreReader),...)` method which enables this.
+[Workflows](#workflows) have `withRawFeatureFilter(Option(trainReader), Option(scoreReader),...)` method which enables this.
 When the scoring reader is specified both the `readerParams` and the `alternateReaderParams` in the [OpParams](https://github.com/salesforce/op/blob/master/features/src/main/scala/com/salesforce/op/OpParams.scala) passed into the Workflow need contain paths for the data.
 You will need to set the score data path in the `alternateReaderParams`.

 If only the training reader is specified the features will be checked for fill rates and correlation of filled values with the label.
 When both the training and scoring readers are specified the relationship between the two data sets is additionally checked for each raw feature and features which deviate beyond the specified acceptable range will be excluded from the workflow.
 The exclusion criteria have defaults, however you can set optional parameters for when to exclude features.